National Register Listings in Union County, New Jersey

 Union County Timeline

-This timeline provides a condensed summary of the historical journey of Union County, New Jersey.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Union County, New Jersey.

 - 1664 - Union County is settled by the English and becomes part of the Province of New Jersey.